emmajanedrews/base-template/_posts/2017-11-07-the-top-10-tips-for-selling-your-salt-lake-city-condo.md

 What are 10 helpful tips you can use to sell your condo?

-**First, learn about the process of selling a condo.** One of the biggest mistakes condo owners make when selling is thinking it’s the same as selling a single-family home, so educate yourself on the condo-selling process so you know what to expect throughout that process.
+**First, learn about the process of selling a condo in Salt Lake City.** One of the biggest mistakes condo owners make when selling is thinking it’s the same as selling a single-family home, so educate yourself on the condo-selling process so you know what to expect throughout that process.
 One of the easiest ways you can do this is by discovering helpful resources.

 **Second, know the condo association’s rules, regulations, fees, and assessments.** One of the major differences between selling a condo and selling a single-family home are the homeowners association’s rules, regulations, fees, and potential assessments involved.
 When selling a single-family home, it’s unlikely an HOA is involved, which typically makes the process easier.
 You’re obviously aware of the pros and cons of an HOA, but that doesn’t mean potential buyers will be, so be aware of them and disclose them to any buyer.